The Bronx Museum 2025 AIM Fellow

 ARTIST STATEMENT

-V Yeh (he/him) makes conceptual, often satirical, work to interrogate normativity and cultural and scientific biases.
+V Yeh makes conceptual, often satirical, work to interrogate normativity and cultural and scientific biases.
 Sometimes this takes the form of a life-sized figurative painting, other times a sutured sculpture, or even a math test.
-These multiple entryways into the work provide access to different viewers and point to how interconnected these issues are.
-Yeh crafts each work in a way that thinks with the viewer rather than for, which he finds integral to art’s unique ability to critique and reshape systems of pedagogy and power from the outside.
+These multiple entryways into the work provide access for different viewers and point to how interconnected these issues are.
+Yeh crafts each work in a way that thinks with the viewer rather than for, believing art to be the integral space to critique and reshape systems of pedagogy and power for those driven to a marginalized outside.

 Biography